AndyObtiva/glimmer/README.md

 #### Display

 SWT Display is a singleton in Glimmer.
-It is used in SWT to represent your display device, allowing you to manage UI globally and access available monitors.
+It is used in SWT to represent your display device, allowing you to manage GUI globally and access available monitors.
 It is automatically instantiated upon first instantiation of a `shell` widget.
 Alternatively, for advanced use cases, it can be created explicitly with Glimmer `display` keyword.
 When a `shell` is later declared, it